Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules: Examples

 In the cases we consider below the input data is the decomposition (\ref{decomposition of W}) of the $\GL(n)$-module $W$ into a sum of irreducible submodules.
 Then the Hilbert series of $W$ is

 and the Hilbert series of $S(W)$ as a multigraded algebra is

 In the first three examples we know in advance the decomposition of $S(W)$ into irreducible $\GL(n)$-modules, described in (\ref{eq_PolyAlgDecomp}).
 Hence, we can easily determine the multiplicity series $M$ and $M'$.
-In all three cases the algebra of invariants $\CC[W]^G$, for $G = \SO(n)$ or $\Sp(2k)$, is known to be a polynomial algebra and the degrees of its generators are given in \cite{Ka} for irreducible $W$ and in \cite{S} for reducible $W$.
-It follows that $\CC[W]^{\OO(n)}$ is also a polynomial algebra in these three cases and the expressions for the respective Hilbert series which we find below are enough to describe all generators of $\CC[W]^{\OO(n)}$.
+In all three cases the algebra of invariants $S(W)^G$, for $G = \SO(n)$ or $\Sp(2k)$, is known to be a polynomial algebra and the degrees of its generators are given in \cite{Ka} for irreducible $W$ and in \cite{S} for reducible $W$.
+We conclude that $S(W)^{\OO(n)}$ is also a polynomial algebra in these three cases and the expressions for the respective Hilbert series which we find below are enough to describe the relations between the algebras $S(W)^{\OO(n)}$ and $S(W)^{\SO(n)}$ and, in particular, the degrees of all generators in a minimal set of generators of $S(W)^{\OO(n)}$.

 \begin{example} Let $V = \CC^n$ denote the standard $\GL(n)$-module and let $W = S^2V$ be the second symmetric power of $V$.
 In other words, $W = V^n_{\lambda}$ with $\lambda = (2, 0, \ldots, 0)$.
 The decomposition (\ref{eq_PolyAlgDecomp}) is known in this case (see, e.g., \cite{GW}) and is given by